kevinpmcgee14/Org_data_aggrigator/README.md

 ## Running the code

 * set two environment variables.
-These can be obtained in the provided JSON file, but are not stored in the repo for security:
+These can be obtained in the provided JSON file, but are not stored in the repo for security. **If these variables are not set, a 401/403 error will be returned from the Bitbucket API:**

 ```
     BITBUCKET_CLIENT_ID=